fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 ## 👉 Get started

 The **TypeScript SDK** is fully open source and is available on [GitHub](https://github.com/fulfillmenttools/fulfillmenttools-sdk-typescript).
-The SDK is published as an [npmjs](https://www.npmjs.com/package/@fulfillmenttools/fulfillmenttools-sdk-typescript) and a [yarn](https://yarnpkg.com/package?name=@fulfillmenttools/fulfillmenttools-sdk-typescript) package.
+The SDK is published as a [npmjs](https://www.npmjs.com/package/@fulfillmenttools/fulfillmenttools-sdk-typescript) and a [yarn](https://yarnpkg.com/package?name=@fulfillmenttools/fulfillmenttools-sdk-typescript) package.
 It contains both an ESM and a CommonJS build, so you can use it in the browser and in the backend.
 You can install it with the command below: